yilu1021/gdk-for-unity/content/docs/workflows/monobehaviour/worker-connectors.md

 ### What connection parameters should I use

-The [`WorkerConnector`]({{urlRoot}}/api/core/worker-connector) class has a `CreateConnectionParameters(string workerType)` method which returns reasonable defaults for your `ConnectionParameters`.
+The [`WorkerConnector`]({{.Site.BaseURL}}/api/core/worker-connector) class has a `CreateConnectionParameters(string workerType)` method which returns reasonable defaults for your `ConnectionParameters`.
 You can then tweak these to fit your use case.
 For example:

 - If you are implementing a client worker, you may want to use the `KCP` networking stack.
-- If you are debugging the low level networking of a worker, you may want to enable [protocol logging](https://docs.improbable.io/reference/<%(Var key="worker_sdk_version")%>/shared/debugging#protocol-logging).
+- If you are debugging the low level networking of a worker, you may want to enable [protocol logging](https://docs.improbable.io/reference/{{ $.Site.Params.worker_sdk_version }}/shared/debugging#protocol-logging).

 ### How do I populate my connection flow parameters

-Each of the [connection flows]({{urlRoot}}/reference/concepts/connection-flows) have parameters that need to be configured to ensure a successful connection.
+Each of the [connection flows]({{.Site.BaseURL}}/reference/concepts/connection-flows) have parameters that need to be configured to ensure a successful connection.

 The GDK provides the `IConnectionFlowInitializer<TConnectionFlow>` interface as part of the small framework mentioned above.
 This interface represents an object which knows how to initialize a connection flow of type `TConnectionFlow`.
 The GDK provides two implementations: